 Other anti-depressants can also trigger hair loss.
 Medications like fluoxetine (Prozac), paroxetine (Paxil), venlafaxine (Effexor XR), and Citalopram (Celexa) are all thought to induce hair loss in some patients.

-But hair loss is just one of the many side effects that patients can experience when taking anti-depressants.
+However, hair loss is just one of the many side effects that patients can experience when taking anti-depressants.
 The large majority of people who take these types of medication will not experience hair loss so it should not be seen as a major deterrent.
-And if you’re already taking anti-depressants, it’s very important to seek medical advice before you stop taking it.
+And if you’re already taking anti-depressants, it’s very important to seek medical advice before you stop taking them.

-If you have started to notice hair loss since taking sertraline, it’s not recommended to come off the medication as a first resort.
+If you have started to notice hair loss or hair thinning since taking sertraline, it’s not recommended to come off the medication as a first resort.
 If you’re worried, you should seek medical attention before making any changes to your dosage.

 Telogen effluvium is a temporary condition, so the hair may regrow on its own after a while.